General Data Protection Regulation Policy (GDPR)

 You also have the right to complain about the processing of your personal data with your local data protection supervisory authority (in the UK, the Information Commissioner’s Office).

 We may contact you periodically to conduct analysis and market research and to keep you up to date with relevant services and matters relating to your property and/or the property market and block management law, regulations, codes of practice.
 Where this information is provided electronically we may track your response, for example which emails you open.
-If you wish to stop receiving these types of communications from Burns Property Management and Lettings Limited, you can click on the unsubscribe link in the communication or contact the Data Protection Officer as described below.
+If you wish to stop receiving these types of communications from Burns Hamilton, you can click on the unsubscribe link in the communication or contact the Data Protection Officer as described below.

 You have the right to ask us to change or withdraw your consent to us holding and processing your personal data.
 If you wish to exercise this right you should write (not email) giving the detail of your objections to: